The shape of your sales team and the mix of sales skills needed must reflect your business and the clients you serve.

 Making the wrong choice offers a plethora of bespoke ways of wasting your time and money on the wrong learning, the wrong person or the wrong skills.

-Using a Training Needs Analysis (TNA) helps ensure that who is involved and which sales skill are being developed actually reflect the specific requirements of your business, now and for the future.
+Using a Training Needs Analysis (TNA) helps ensure that who is involved and which sales skills are being developed actually reflect the specific requirements of your business, now and for the future.

 Look for the root cause of the training need